upmorgan/ECS171_GroupProject/Final_Write_Up.md

 ### Bag of Words

-The `review` is first vectorized with built in method of SKlearn feature extraction module which produce vectorized data of word count in each observation.
-Then, a decision tree is trained on it.
+The `review` is  vectorizized into numerical vectors by counting the frequency of words in each review.
+This is done by first tokenizing the words in the training data based on unique words than creating a a vector equal to the size of our vocabulary this is done with a built in method of SKlearn feature extraction module Then, based on this newly extracted feature a decision tree is trained on it.
 To determine the best depth, of the tree, we graphed the error of train/test vs depth and decided the max_depth = 5.

+The Bag of Words (BOW) model is a text representation technique used in natural language processing (NLP) and machine learning.
+It transforms text data into numerical vectors by counting the frequency of words in each document.
+These vectors serve as features for machine learning models.
+For example, in sentiment analysis, each word in a sentence is assigned a numeric value based on its frequency in a document.
+This approach simplifies text analysis but doesn't consider word order or meaning.
+To determine the best depth for a decision tree trained on BOW vectors, you can graph training and testing errors against different depths and choose the one with optimal performance, such as a max_depth of 5.

 ![image](https://github.com/upmorgan/ECS171_GroupProject/assets/45218090/1f015967-313f-4abf-830d-7d48fb41c6df)